Think-iT-Labs/aws-patterns-edc/README.md

 ## Dataspace deployment architecture

-This pattern uses an Amazon EKS cluster to deploy the core components of the dataspace.
-Each participant (company X and Company Y) operates its own EDC components (Tractus-X variant) and supporting services within isolated Kubernetes namespaces.
-A dedicated authority namespace hosts the DID issuer for credential management and the BDRS server for mapping Business Partner Numbers (BPNs) to their corresponding DIDs.
+As this pattern uses an Amazon EKS cluster to deploy the core components of the dataspace.
+Each participant (company X and company Y) operates its own EDC components (Tractus-X variant) and supporting services within isolated Kubernetes namespaces.

+A dedicated authority namespace hosts the DID issuer for credential issuance and the BDRS server for mapping Business Partner Numbers (BPNs) to their corresponding DIDs.

 ![dataspace deployment architecture](./assets/Data%20space%20deployment%20architecture.png)